NickRoccuzzo/Vectr/README.md

 ------------

-Once you've successfully completed the prior step of your choice and access the web application, you will reach the home page:
+Once you've successfully completed the steps of your choice and access the web application, you will reach the home page:

 ![GitHubPicture1_Search_Tickers](https://github.com/user-attachments/assets/cd802404-624d-4f67-8fee-3f6cb3928ed8)

-From here, you can search a singular ticker or multiple tickers, either comma or space separated.
+From here, you can either search a singular ticker or multiple tickers.
+You can separate them with commas, spaces, or both.
 You can then hit 'Enter' or press the 'Search' button to extract the option chain data

 ![GitHubPicture2_Search_Tickers_Cont](https://github.com/user-attachments/assets/9a017fa5-f778-4841-97dc-97d072ea6e66)